RESTART Tutorials on Telecommunications

 An opportunity, which allows you to discover and learn more about the most representative topics of the research conducted by RESTART, through weekly meetings lasting 1.5 hours, held by experts.

-Discover the calendar of meetings and REGISTER!
+Discover the Calendar of meetings and REGISTER!

 Next Tutorial: